apacheignite/documentation/data-grid/data-grid.md

 }
 [/block]
 ##Dynamic Cache
 You can also create the cache on the fly, in which case Ignite will create and deploy the cache across all server cluster members.
-Similarly, you can destroy the cache dynamically.
+Similarly, you can destroy the cache dynamically on all server nodes in the cluster.
 [block:code]
 {
   "codes": [